dominicfarr/minima_guides/minima_ec2/step4/index.md

 Next we need to add the Minima container to our Docker service.
 A container is an isoloated "box" which holds the Minima node, and where it runs, uneffected by anything outside of the its container. 🚢 📦

-Another command in our termain will downloading Minima docker container, and starting as a container.
+Another command in our termainal window will downloading Minima docker container, and starting as a container.

 The command to do this has important aspects and parameters that I’m not covering in this guide.
 Please refer to the [Minima docs](https://docs.minima.global/docs/runanode/get_started) for complete details of these parameters.